thevoxium/BCD-Desktop/README.md

 Contributors: Anshul Sharma [TheVoxium], Aniket Jha [BugBear646], Arjav Rastogi [ValleyOfPlenty]

-The aim is to make a desktop app using Tkinter to perform Breast Cancer Detection using Deep Learning
+The aim is to make a desktop app using Tkinter to perform Breast Cancer Detection using Deep Learning.